WHY AM I DOING THIS?

 I believe many sincere Christians are praying that God will overcome the work of Satan in America.
 Part of this may be the hope that God will support the financial system called “capitalism” and deliver us from socialism.
 I feel certain that numerous American Christians are praying and hoping that our nation will continue as a world leader as it once was.

 Yet, we ought to seriously consider the moral wickedness that is flowing from the studios of Hollywood like a torrent of garbage and dung.
-Also the fact that we have an abundance of food while much of the people of the world are starving.
+Also, the fact that we have an abundance of food while many of the people of the world are starving.
 Is this what we want God to perpetuate?

 I have not read of any Christians who are asking God what He wants done in America.
 But this is the prayer that would be prayed by a believer who is endeavoring to enter the rest of God.

 In one way of looking at it, we ourselves are our own land of promise.
 To enter fully into our inheritance in God we must, through the Holy Spirit, overcome our desire to cling to our own personality.
-We must be willing to exchange our thinking, speaking, and doing, for the thinking, speaking, and doing of the Lord Jesus.
+We must be willing to have our thinking, speaking, and doing transformed by the Holy Spirit.

 We must learn to live by the Life of Jesus.
 We must “die in the Lord” if we are to avoid being destroyed by Satan, the Antichrist, and the False Prophet.